Watch our webinar to learn from experts about how organisations can facilitate a smooth and safe return to their physical workplace

 Inclusion and fairness

 The pandemic has led to a number of inequality issues.
 There has been a disproportionate impact on people from ethnic minority backgrounds, while women are more likely to have been furloughed and early research suggests that they are doing a greater amount of childcare and home-schooling during lockdown.
 As a result of school closures, caring responsibilities or even ill-health, not all employees will have been able to be as productive or performed as well as they would have liked, leading to an unequal playing field in terms of career development.
-Employees who have been on long-term furlough leave may have also had fewer opportunities to learn and develop during the pandemic.
+Employees who were on long-term furlough leave may have had fewer opportunities to learn and develop during the pandemic.

 In a hybrid environment, organisations must ensure ongoing access to development and career conversations for all employees and make sure there is a fair allocation of work and opportunities.